Hepatitis A: the facts

 There is no specific treatment for Hepatitis A, but you can manage it by drinking plenty of fluids and eating well.

-- You can get a vaccine against it, together with a Hepatitis B vaccine.
-This is available for free at some STI clinics, so ask there (it's also usually available as part of travel vaccinations but be sure to ask).
+- There is a vaccine for Hepatitis A, which is given together with a Hepatitis B vaccine, available for free at some STI clinics, so ask there (it's also usually available as part of travel vaccinations but be sure to ask)